Yukio Mishima: Coup attempt and suicide

-On 25 November 1970, Mishima and four members of the Tatenokai—Masakatsu Morita, Masahiro Ogawa (小川正洋), Masayoshi Koga (小賀正義), and Hiroyasu Koga—used a pretext to visit Lieutenant general Kanetoshi Mashita (益田兼利), the commandant of Camp Ichigaya (防衛省市ヶ谷地区), a military base in central Tokyo and the headquarters of the Eastern Command of the Japan Self-Defense Forces.
+On 25 November 1970, Mishima and four members of the Tatenokai—Masakatsu Morita, Masahiro Ogawa (小川正洋), Masayoshi Koga (小賀正義), and Hiroyasu Koga—used a pretext to visit Lieutenant General Kanetoshi Mashita (益田兼利), the commandant of Camp Ichigaya (防衛省市ヶ谷地区), a military base in central Tokyo and the headquarters of the Eastern Command of the Japan Self-Defense Forces.
 Once inside, they barricaded the door to Mashita's office and tied him to his chair.
 Mishima wore a white hachimaki headband with a red hinomaru circle in the center bearing the kanji for "To be reborn seven times to serve the country" (七生報國, Shichishō hōkoku), a reference to the last words of Kusunoki Masasue, the younger brother of the 14th-century imperial loyalist samurai Kusunoki Masashige, as the two brothers died fighting to defend the emperor.

 Holding a prepared manifesto and a banner listing their demands, Mishima stepped out onto the balcony to address the soldiers gathered below.
 His speech was intended to inspire a coup d'état to restore direct rule to the emperor.
 He succeeded only in irritating the soldiers, and was heckled, with jeers and the noise of helicopters drowning out some parts of his speech.
-In his speech, Mishima rebuked the JSDF for their passive acceptance of a constitution that "denies (their) own existence" and shouted to rouse them, "Where has the spirit of the samurai gone?"
-In a final written appeal Geki that Morita and Ogawa scattered copies of from the balcony, Mishima expressed his dissatisfaction with the half-baked nature of the JSDF: "It is self-evident that the United States would not be pleased with a true Japanese volunteer army protecting the land of Japan."
+In his speech, Mishima rebuked the JSDF for its passive acceptance of a constitution that "denies (their) own existence" and shouted "Where has the spirit of the samurai gone?"
+In a final written appeal titled Geki that Morita and Ogawa scattered copies of from the balcony, Mishima expressed his dissatisfaction with the half-baked nature of the JSDF: "It is self-evident that the United States would not be pleased with a true Japanese volunteer army protecting the land of Japan."
+Scholars argue that Mishima’s rebellion was less about militarism itself and more about resisting Japan’s total submission to U.S. democratic ideals, which he saw as a direct opposition to Japanese imperialistic tradition.
+Mishima emphasized the importance of the emperor to Japanese culture.
+The emperor's loss of status and authority was a significant motivation for Mishima's attempted coup; he argued that this loss reflected a broader loss of national identity and culture.